MooersLab/pymolsnips/README.md

 <A href=#FASTLINKS2>Return to list of editors above.</A>
 </details>

-<h4 name="UltiSnips"> UltiSnips (for vim, universal) </h4>
+<h4 name="UltiSnips"> UltiSnips (for Vim, universal) </h4>

 [*UltiSnips*](https://github.com/SirVer/ultisnips) is a more recent plugin manager that depends on Python3.
-*vim* has to be installed with the option of using Python enabled to be able to use *UltiSnips*.
+*Vim* has to be installed with the option of using Python3 enabled to be able to use *UltiSnips*.
 The *UltiSnips* plugin is the snippet handling engine providing a large number of advanced snippet features.
-However, it does not come with libraries of snippets, these must be installed.
+However, it does not come with libraries of snippets.
+The snippets must be installed separately.
+The *honza/vim-snippets* plugin contains snippets for many languages.
+The pml.snippets file can be stored in a *my-snippets* subfolder of the hidden *.vim* directory as described below.

 *UltinSnips* can read *SnipMate* snippets.

 <details>